CoreSim/coresim/docs/architecture.md

 ## Configuration Philosophy

-CoreSim follows a "configuration over convention" approach where users explicitly configure all aspects of testing rather than relying on hidden defaults.
+CoreSim follows a "configuration over convention" approach where users configure all aspects of testing rather than relying on hidden defaults.

-### Explicit Configuration Benefits
+### Configuration Benefits

 1. **Reproducibility**: All behavior is determined by explicit configuration
 2. **Debuggability**: No hidden magic or implicit behavior